kamiazya/web-csv-toolbox/README.md

   - Using [fast-check](https://fast-check.dev/) and [vitest](https://vitest.dev).
 - **TBT** Cross platform.
   - Works on browsers and Node.js, Deno
-    - Because it uses only Web Standards APIs, it should work on Deno.
+    - Only web standard APIs are used, so it should work with these Runtimes as well.

 ## Key features